alimaryam10/PhilMoralPsych-Lab-Resources/docs/post-setup-instructions/data-analysis/index.md

 ---
+layout: default
 title: Coding Resources
 nav_order: 3
 has_children: true
 ---

-   # Coding Resources

-   Resources for learning R, RStudio setup, and common analysis workflows used in the lab.
+# Getting Started with R

+This section covers the basics of using R and RStudio for data analysis.
+You'll find resources here on how to:
+- Navigate R and RStudio
+- Clean your data
+- Conduct multilevel modelling and interpret outputs
+- Make some cute plots